Beach days in the summer are the best but they can really add up. Here’s where you can stick your toes in the sand without paying a fee.

 JFK Blvd., Sea Isle City

-Sea Isle City may not always be free, but on Wednesdays, admittance to the beach will cost you nothing (children under 12 are always free).
-In addition to this great deal, there are restrooms, showers, and food is permitted on the beach.
-Beach tags are required any other day of the week for $5-10.
+Sea Isle City may not always be free, but on Wednesdays, time on the beach will cost you nothing (though kids under 12 are always free).
+Throughout the summer, there are free weekly activities at Excursion Park.
+Plus, you can sign up for Boot Camp on the Beach or beach yoga (fee required), or take a free beachcomber tour.
+There are restrooms, showers, and food is permitted on the beach.
+Beach tags are required any other day of the week for $10-$15.

 The Wildwoods